ng-Classic/ng-classic/aio/content/guide/http.md

 ### Interceptor order

-Angular applies interceptors in the order that you provide them.
+Angular Classicapplies interceptors in the order that you provide them.
 For example, consider a situation in which you want to handle the authentication of your HTTP requests and log them before sending them to a server.
 To accomplish this task, you could provide an `AuthInterceptor` service and then a `LoggingInterceptor` service.
 Outgoing requests would flow from the `AuthInterceptor` to the `LoggingInterceptor`.